|

 United States Supreme Court

-and has the final word on the meaning of the federal constitution
+the final word on the meaning of the federal constitution and all federal

-and all federal laws.
-The Court has a Chief Justice and eight associate
+laws.
+The Court has a Chief Justice and eight associate justices, with jurisdiction

-court's decisions unless one or more are disqualified because of
+decisions unless one or more are disqualified because of a personal interest

 Those cases may begin in the Federal or State courts.
 Parties interested

-court to certify and transmit for review the record of a particular
+to certify and transmit for review the record of a particular case.
+It requires

-case.
-It requires at least four of the justices to grant this petition.
+at least four of the justices to grant this petition.
+The Court considers

-they usually involve important questions about the Constitution
+involve important questions about the Constitution or federal law.

 |